-Do i need an architect
+Do you need an architect?

-Last updated: March 2024 | 3 min read
+Last updated: July 2024 | 3 min read

-What does a typical building project entail?
+What does a building project entail?

-A typical project starts with an idea or need for more space, a better layout, or updated facilities.
+A project starts with an idea or need for more space, a better layout, or updated facilities.
 Homeowners then ponder over designs, seeking inspiration from various sources.
-Planning permission becomes relevant if the project involves significant alterations or new structures.

 Finally, the construction phase brings the project to life, often requiring skilled builders and meticulous management.